-Numbers Levels of courses 000 Remedial Courses (not counted towards graduation) 100 General Education Courses / Basic level Departmental Courses 200 Advanced level General Education Courses /Introductory level Departmental Courses 300 Intermediate level Departmental Courses 400 Advanced level Departmental Courses
+Numbers Levels of courses

+000 Remedial Courses (not counted towards graduation)

+100 General Education Courses / Basic level Departmental Courses

+200 Advanced level General Education Courses /Introductory level Departmental Courses

+300 Intermediate level Departmental Courses

+400 0 Advanced level Departmental Courses

+500 and above Graduate level courses
-3.7.
-Requirements for academic year advancement and graduation

-No requirements must be met for academic year advancement.
-All students are promoted to the subsequent academic year level once the new academic year starts, regardless of the number of credits they have acquired.
+3.8.
+Requirements for academic year advancement and graduation year level once the new academic year starts, regardless of the number of credits they have acquired.
 For example, all students will be second year students the year after they enroll in school (students who are taking leaves of absence are also promoted to the subsequent level).